-The Abrolhos Group will provide a voucher for up to $600 for an educational psychometric assessment.
+The Abrolhos Group will provide a voucher for up to $800 for an educational psychometric assessment and up to $950 for the psychologist component of an Autism assessment.

 The following guidelines will apply.